SeolSongWoo/OpenLayersWorks-ES6/README.md

 3. Use the provided methods to manage layers, markers, and events on your VworldMap instance.

 ## Examples
 Here are some example usage snippets for the VworldMap library:
-+Adding a marker to the map:
++ Adding a marker to the map:
 ```javascript
 vworldMap.addMarker({ coordinates: [longitude, latitude], name: 'exampleMarker' }, markerType);
 ```